ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-05-30-navigating-the-mlops-landscape-part-3.md

 organization.
 I'll be using my own interpretation of the [Thoughtworks' Technology Radar](https://www.thoughtworks.com/radar) and borrow familiar terms such as *Adopt*, *Trial*, *Assess*, and *Hold*.
-Note that this will be a bit opinionated, and your mileage may vary.
+Note that this will be a bit opinionated, and your mileage may vary!

 ## Contents